quantavil/obsidian/Testing/Untitled.md

 6. Which level of testing has the objective of verifying if software components are operating correctly and finding defects?
 	Unit testing check

-Q7 of 9outlined_flag

-Which of these is not a method of dynamic testing?
+7. Which of these is not a method of dynamic testing?

-1. System testing

-2. User Acceptance Testing

-3. Inspection

-4. Unit Testing

-5. Walk through

-6. Technical review

-1,2,4

-3,5,6 check

-2,3,5,6

-All of these.

-Explanation :

-Yes!!
-Your answer is correct.
-Inspection,Walk through,Technical review are methods of dynamic testing.
+	Inspection, Walk through, Technical review are methods of dynamic testing.

-Q8 of 9outlined_flag

-System testing is a type of __________.
+8. System testing is a type of .

-Grey box testing

-White box testing

-Black box testing check

-Both black box and white box

-Explanation :

 	System Testing uses black box testing techniques to validate, whether the software and its components are working as per software requirement .

-Q9 of 9outlined_flag

-Which testing is concerned with whether the behavior of the whole product is as per the specified requirements?
+9. Which testing is concerned with whether the behavior of the whole product is as per the specified requirements?

-Acceptance testing

-Smoke testing

-System testing check

-Integration testing

-Explanation :

 	System testing tests the design and behavior of the system and also the expectations of the customer.